3 Types of ADHD Explained: Inattentive, Hyperactive-Impulsive, and Combined-Type ADHD traits in Adults

-In this guide, you’ll explore the three types of ADHD, the symptoms associated with each, and some strategies for navigating the world as a neurodivergent individual.
+In this guide, we’ll explore the three types of ADHD, the traits associated with each, and some strategies for navigating the world as a neurodivergent individual.

 Criteria for ADHD Diagnosis

-ADHD is diagnosed by a trained professional using the Diagnostic and Statistical Manual for Mental Disorders, Fifth Edition (DSM-5).
+A trained professional diagnoses ADHD using the Diagnostic and Statistical Manual for Mental Disorders, Fifth Edition (DSM-5).
+For a diagnosis, traits must:

-If the criteria for ADHD is met, you’ll be diagnosed with ADHD and given a classification based on your type of ADHD.
+Clinicians typically gather details from childhood report cards, medical history, and current life experiences.
+If the criteria for ADHD are met, you’ll be diagnosed as an ADHDer and given a classification based on your type of ADHD.

 Prevalence of ADHD